-- 6. Not applicable. - 7. (a) Requests for permission to import should be made in advance of arrival of the goods.
+- 6. Not applicable. - 7.(a) Requests for permission to import should be made in advance of arrival of the goods.
 Requests to the Director or Deputy Director of the Classification Board generally take up to 20 working days to process assuming the person requesting the permission has provided sufficient information to allow a decision to be made.
 Requests may be made if goods land and are seized by the Australian Border Force.
-This may happen when a person inadvertently fails to apply in advance, or does not realise the goods would be prohibited.
+This may happen when a person inadvertently fails to apply in advance or does not realise the goods would be prohibited.
 The same processing time applies, and the Australian Border Force will delay destruction of the goods once they are notified a request for permission has been made.
-If the permission to import is refused or granted subject to conditions the person will be notified of the decision in writing. - (b) No. - (c) Permits may be issued at any period of the year. - (d) A request for permission to import can be refused, or granted subject to conditions, on the discretion of the Minister for Communications and the Arts, or a person authorised by the Minister for Communications and the Arts.
-Australian Border Force is responsible for determining whether goods are "objectionable" at the border and may apply for classification if the good is a publication, film or computer game as defined in the Classification (Publications, Films and Computer Games) Act 1995.

-8. Where an application is refused, or granted subject to conditions, application for review of this decision may be made to the Administrative Appeals Tribunal (AAT), and except where subsection 28(4) of the Administrative Appeals Tribunal Act 1975 applies, the applicant may request a statement of reasons for the decision.
-The Minister for Communications and the Arts may certify in writing that in the public interest the responsibility for permission or refusal should remain solely with the Minister for Communications and the Arts and should not be reviewable by the AAT.
+If the permission to import is refused or granted subject to conditions the person will be notified of the decision in writing. - (b) No. - (c) Permits may be issued at any period of the year. - (d) A request for permission to import can be refused, or granted subject to conditions, on the discretion of the Minister, or a person authorised by the Minister.
+Australian Border Force is responsible for determining whether goods are "objectionable" at the border and may apply for classification if the good is a publication, film or computer game as defined in the Classification (Publications, Films and Computer Games) Act 1995. - 8.
+Where an application is refused, or granted subject to conditions, application for review of this decision may be made to the Administrative Appeals Tribunal (AAT), and except where subsection 28(4) of the Administrative Appeals Tribunal Act 1975 applies, the applicant may request a statement of reasons for the decision.
+The Minister may certify in writing that in the public interest the responsibility for permission or refusal should remain solely with the Minister and should not be reviewable by the AAT.
 The certificate must include a statement of the grounds on which the certificate was issued.

-(b) All persons, firms and institutions are eligible to apply for permission to import.
+- 9.(a) Not applicable. - (b) All persons, firms and institutions are eligible to apply for permission to import.

-10. For permission to import applications must be made in writing to the Commonwealth Minister for Communications and the Arts or an authorised person (the Director, or Deputy Director of the Classification Board).
+10. For permission to import applications must be made in writing to the responsible Minister or an authorised person (the Director, or Deputy Director of the Classification Board).
 The application should include the following information:

-- importer's name and address; - details of the goods to be imported; - quantity and distribution (end use); - the purposes for which the goods are to be imported; - explanation and evidence of the extent to which the person to whom permission would be granted conducts activities of an artistic, educational, cultural or scientific nature to which the goods relate; - evidence of the reputation of the person both in general and in relation to the activities described above; and - explanation of the person's ability to meet any conditions that may be imposed in relation to the goods under sub-regulation 3 (i.e. custody, use, reproduction, disposal, destructions, exportation or accounting for the goods); - any other relevant matters.

-11. Proof of authorisation is required on importation.

-13. There is no deposit or advance payment requirement associated with the issue of licenses.
+- importer's name and address; - details of the goods to be imported; - quantity and distribution (end use); - the purposes for which the goods are to be imported; - explanation and evidence of the extent to which the person to whom permission would be granted conducts activities of an artistic, educational, cultural or scientific nature to which the goods relate; - evidence of the reputation of the person both in general and in relation to the activities described above; and - explanation of the person's ability to meet any conditions that may be imposed in relation to the goods under sub-regulation 3 (i.e., custody, use, reproduction, disposal, destructions, exportation or accounting for the goods). - any other relevant matters. - 11.
+Proof of authorisation is required on importation. - 12.
+There is no licensing fee or administrative charge. - 13.
+There is no deposit or advance payment requirement associated with the issue of licenses.